 Students taking this course have to enrol in two performance ensembles or workshops offered by the Music Department over two semesters.
 Ensembles may include the HKU Chamber Singers, HKU Early Music Ensemble, HKU Gamelan, and HKU Percussion Ensemble.
-Performance workshops offered vary from year to year and may include classes in voice, percussion, or any instrument of the student's choice, as approved by the Music Department.
+Performance workshops offered vary from year to year and may include individual or group lessons in voice, percussion, or any instrument of the student's choice, as approved by the Music Department.
+Assessment: 100% coursework.